ChrisElliotUK/flutter_config/README.md

 }
 ```

-Now you can access your environment varibles anywhere in your app.
+Now you can access your environment variables anywhere in your app.

 ```dart
 import 'package:flutter_config/flutter_config.dart';